lt-www/www-ltr/data/md/shows.md

 **Sunday 11th March 2012**
 [PORT FAIRY FOLK FESTIVAL][99.1], Port Fairy
-*'One for the Road' themed concert, hosted by Lucie, with Pieta Brown, Mick Thomas, Lanie Lane, Madison Violet and Frencham Smith*
+*'One for the Road' themed concert, hosted by Lucie, with Pieta Brown, Mick Thomas, Madison Violet and Frencham Smith*
 Stage 4, 3.45pm

 * * * * *